aristyogresearch/firecaster/README.md

 ## Team

-This project has been developed during an internship at [Snips](https://labs.snips.ai/) on 2014, and it was refactored after that.
+The initial project has been developed during an internship at Snips on 2014, and it was refactored after that.

 The project has been developed by [Tahar](http://twitter.com/T_Zano) & [Lilia](https://twitter.com/lilia_oud).